electricherd/audiobookfinder/README.md

 </details>

 ### ToDo
-* let client/server talk a little
+* think of a protocol what adbf clients agree on and exchange (e.g. still searching, files found, etc)
 * add ui data from swarm peer (timeout)
 * fix collection of data - right now it's just dumb, and just counts files
+* make div from html page to extra single file for later multiple clients on one page
+* ~~let client/server talk a little~~
 * ~~update jquery and bootstrap~~
 * ~~fix ForwardNetMessage and NetMessage, non-sense and not-usable data into a proper structure~~
 * ~~add ui data from swarm peer (timeout, another representation, other info)~~